-Whether for brunch, luncheon or dinner, this salad compliments so many dishes.
-I gave the recipe to my sister-in-law a few years back, she L.O.V.E.D. it, in fact she loved it so much my niece called begging me to give her a new salad recipe…because it was all she ever made!
+Whether for brunch, luncheon or dinner, this salad complements so many dishes.
+I gave the recipe to my sister-in-law a few years back, she L.O.V.E.D. it, in fact, she loved it so much my niece called begging me to give her a new salad dressing recipe…because it was all she ever made!
 LOL!

 Assembling Maple Pecan Salad